 Let’s just think of this hypothetically.
 Your body needs a certain amount of calories every day to live, allow your body to function properly, and give you energy.
-Say you’ve only been giving your body 1/3 the amount of calories it truly needs for two years.
-When you finally start fueling it properly, it’s going to try to make up for lost time.
+Say you’ve only been giving your body 1/3 of the number of calories it truly needs for two years.
+When you finally start fueling it properly, it’s going to try to make up for the lost time.
 Your body has been in starvation mode for so long.

 Tabitha Farrar has another great analogy for this.
 What if you owed someone $730,000,000.
 You decide to pay $1,000.
 Would you be surprised when the person was constantly asking for more money?
 This is kind of the way your body is working when it comes to extreme hunger.
-It has a major deficit of energy from however long you’ve restricted it for.
+It has a major deficit of energy from however long you’ve restricted.
 So, your body may be demanding way more calories than the average person for a while.

 Will extreme hunger ever stop?

 Yes, it will.
 However, it may take quite a while for your hunger levels to go back to “normal”.
 There’s no way of knowing how long extreme hunger will last.
 For some people, they may only experience it for a few weeks.
 Other people may find themselves in a state of extreme hunger for months on end.
 Or, you may never experience extreme hunger.

-I don’t know how long you’ll feel extreme hunger for, but I can tell you that it will come to an end.
-That said, you must honor it for however long it sticks around for.
+I don’t know how long you’ll feel extreme hunger, but I can tell you that it will come to an end.
+That said, you must honor it for however long it sticks around.

 So, do your best to honor those hunger signals, however crazy, wrong, or scary it seems.
 Your body has a lot of healing to do, and food it fuel.